 Indeed, the spirit of independence and "don't care," manifested by the "coming generation," should awaken the deepest solicitude on the part of parents and guardians.
-Where deep respect was once manifested to the aged, the opposite now seems to be the rule.

-Sector of Public Places.
+->Etiquette of Public Places.-

 The conduct of people in places of public resort should be regulated by such rules as will insure the protection of all, and the recognition of equal rights, which must be conceded as belonging to all who are allowed the privileges of such resorts.